-The way we organise our business and personal financial affairs determines the amount of taxes we pay.
+The way we organise our business and personal financial affairs determines the amount of taxes we pay and it is important to note that there is such a thing as ethical tax planning.

 Most of us are focused on outcomes, outcomes that on the face of it increase our profits or income without much, if any, regard for the effect these transactions have on our tax position.